KiwifruitDev/arkham-revived/README.md

 This feature is exclusively used for the `netvars.dat` file.

+### Database

+The server uses a SQLite database to store user information.

+Users are currently saved per-session.
+Next time they log in, they will lose their progress.

+In the future, if permanent sessions aren't implemented, the database may be wiped on startup.

+There is currently no way to set default player data, such as XP.
+This can be done manually via a database editor and base64 re-encoding.

+### Matchmaking

+Matchmaking is exclusively handled by Steam from observation.

+This server does not handle matchmaking properly, as starting a match results in a permanent loading screen.

+More testing may be required to determine the cause of this issue.

+#### OAuth

+This server does not implement Steam or Fireteam OAuth, which may be required for matchmaking.

+There is currently no way to implement this, as private keys are required.

+It is unconfirmed if it would be necessary, however.

 ## Configuration

 After first run, a `config.json` file will be generated in the root directory.